twhiteaker/CFGeom/README.md

 ### Format overview with timeSeries featureType as context.

 A piece of software reading this would be expected to:
 1) See CF-1.8 conventions
 2) See the timeSeries featureType
 3) Find the timeseries\_id cf\_role
 4) Find the coordinates
 5) See that the coordinates have a standard\_name "polygon node" to determine that these are polygons according to this new specification.
 6) Find the variable with sample_dimension "node" to determine the count of 'samples' (nodes) along the node dimension.
 (See CF 1.7 Section 9.3.3, could also use format in 9.3.2 - Incomplete multidimensional array representation.)
 7) Iterate over polygons, picking out geometries for each `timeSeries` using the count to pick out the required nodes.

-Dimensionality;
+Dimensionality:
 1) strlen is long enough for the character array timeseries id.
 2) node would be as long as all the nodes of all the timeseries + enough special characters to separate 'holes'.
 3) polygons would be as long as the number of timeseries features in the file.
 4) time is the length of the maximum length time series in the file.

 ```
 netcdf example {